 Dr. Levesque Elementary moves to remote learning as more COVID-19 cases detected at Valley Unified schools

-FRENCHVILLE, Maine — Students at Dr. Levesque Elementary School moved to a remote learning model on Wednesday, Jan.
-27, after a student at the school tested positive for COVID-19.
+FRENCHVILLE, Maine — Students at Dr. Levesque Elementary School and Fort Kent Elementary School are the latest attending Valley Unified schools to move to a remote learning model as a result of COVID-19.

 Valley Unified Education Service Center oversees schools in SAD 33 — Dr. Levesque Elementary School in Frenchville and Wisdom Middle/High School in St. Agatha; SAD 27– Fort Kent Community High School, Valley Rivers Middle School and Fort Kent Elementary School in Fort Kent; and Madawaska School Department.